Lovers of chocolate and orange, you are going to love this easy orange hot chocolate recipe.

 - Use a bit more milk (up to 30 ounces) to stretch the chocolate and cut the richness/sweetness a bit.
 Don’t leave out the salt, though.

 - For adults, add a splash of liquor or liqueur.
 Frangelico, Kahlua, and Grand Marnier would all work well.
 A shot of rum or bourbon instead would not be a bad plan, either.

-- Use a dark chocolate bar that is vegan and a dairy substitute such as almond milk, cashew milk, or coconut milk for vegan drinking chocolate.
+- Use a vegan bar and a dairy substitute such as almond milk, oat milk, or cashew milk for a vegan version.

-You can vary the sweetness and intensity by using more or less chocolate in the milk, and of course you can vary the flavor by using different flavored chocolates.
-Since I’m a fan of orange and chocolate, I’ll share the recipe for my orange chocolate version, but please know you can make your drinking chocolate any flavor you prefer.
+Since I’m a fan of the orange chocolate drink, I’ll share the recipe for that version, but please know you can make your drinking chocolate any flavor you prefer.

 - heavy pinch of salt